The best budget electric bikes offer an affordable route into the world of assisted cycling.

 - £999 as tested

-- Well set up for urban riding
+- Pros: Nicely integrated battery in seatpost; well set up for urban riding

 Another budget electric bike option from Mycle, the Classic has smart looks with a step-through frame making it easy to mount and dismount.
 The battery is enclosed in the seatpost and it’s set off by a smart-looking vegan leather saddle and grips.